 It might take 5 minutes to do that for one site but 50 minutes for the portfolio.
 Next thing you know, you’re putting off that task even though you know it’s important.

-Example of one of my dumb ideas when I didn’t think about the mental bandwidth capacity: I started a case study with 4 sites as a test for expired domains versus new domains.
+Example of one of my dumb ideas when I didn’t think about the mental bandwidth capacity: I started a case study with 4 sites as a test for aged domains versus new domains.
 You can read about it, but eventually it failed and it was WAY more work than I ever expected.
 If I set up a small team (as described here) to work on each site, then it would have been a different story.
 Well, the whole thing still would have failed, but I wouldn’t have been as stressed out.

 If you’re thinking, ”Why does is it stressful to have a portfolio?” here’s why..

 Every site has some level of ongoing maintenance and this is the part that will eat you up.
 Each thing is small but adds up…